Theoretical guarantees for lifted samplers: Illustration: The case of common dominating measure

 \subsection{Example 2: Totally-ordered continuous state-space}

 In this section, we study the simple case where $\Xset = \re$.
-When the MH sampler is the random walk Metropolis algorithm, the lifted version described in \autoref{sec:lifted} corresponds to the \textit{guided walk} \citep{gustafson1998guided}.
-The latter has essentially the same computation cost as the random walk Metropolis algorithm, and has been proved to outperform the latter for any target distribution $\pi$ \citep[Theorem 7]{andrieu2021peskun}.
-This is a consequence of the symmetry of the normal distribution used in the random walk Metropolis.
-This symmetry leads to a situation of perfect balance, as described in \autoref{sec:result}, where, $c_{\nu}(\bx) = c_{-\nu}(\bx) = 1/2$, for all $\bx \in \re$.
+When the MH sampler is the random walk Metropolis algorithm, the lifted version described in \autoref{sec:samplers_dominating} corresponds to the \textit{guided walk} \citep{gustafson1998guided} if $\neigh_{-1}(x) = (-\infty, x]$ and $\neigh_{+1}(x) = [x, +\infty)$ for all $x \in \Xset$.
+The guided walk has essentially the same computational cost as the random walk Metropolis algorithm, and has been proved to outperform the latter for any target distribution $\pi$ \citep[Theorem 7]{andrieu2021peskun}.
+This is a consequence of the symmetry of the normal distribution used in random walk Metropolis.
+This symmetry leads to a situation of perfect balance, as described in \autoref{sec:general_comparison}, where $Q(x, \neigh_{-1}(x)) = Q(x, \neigh_{+1}(x)) = 1 / 2$ for all $x \in \Xset$.

 But what if the proposal distribution is not symmetrical?
 This is the case that we now study.
-In this case, one may suspect that the lifted sampler will not offer a great performance because of possible significant differences between $c_{\nu}(\bx)$ and $c_{-\nu}(\bx)$.
+In this case, one may suspect that the lifted sampler will not offer a great performance in situations of significant differences between $Q(x, \neigh_{-1}(x))$ and $Q(x, \neigh_{+1}(x))$.
 In our example, we consider that the proposal distribution is the continuous version of the Barker proposal distribution described in \autoref{sec:example1}.
 It has recently been proposed in \cite{livingstone2019robustness} and has the following density: